 There is only one white ball known as the cue ball.
 This is the only ball that you can hit with the wooden cue stick.

 A cue stick is long straight rod that can be wooden or made of other material that is use to hit the balls on the table.
 In most clubs, there are rack cues that are provided for beginners to learn with.
-Once you are good to go, you can buy you preferred cue stick and use it in your games.
+Once you are good to go, you can buy the best cue stick and use it in your games.

 Before using your cue, you need to chalk the tip .
 You can do this with the best pool chalk before hitting the ball for the best result.